flextype-plugins/sitemap/README.md

 ## DEPENDENCIES

-The following dependencies need to be installed for Themes Admin Plugin.
+The following dependencies need to be installed for Sitemap Plugin.

 | Item | Version | Download |
 |---|---|---|